damieng/jekyll-blog-comments/README.md

 {% endfor %}
 ```

-Then you need to modify the whole collection as you want, e.g. sorting by date, getting the last 5 and then reversing them so the newest are first.
+Then you need to modify the whole collection as you want, e.g. sorting by date, reversing them so the most recent are first then getting the first 5.

 ```
 {% assign latest_comments = unsorted_comments | sort: 'date'' | reverse | slice: 0, 5 %}